-Before birth, the only way to know for sure whether a stillbirth has occurred is to determine if the fetus’s heart is beating.
-This is often done using ultrasound,2 a type of imaging that projects harmless sound waves through the mother’s body to create an image, to look for the fetal heartbeat.
+Before delivery, the only way to diagnose a stillbirth is to determine if the fetus’s heart is beating.
+Providers often use ultrasound,1 a type of imaging that projects harmless sound waves through the pregnant person’s body to create an image, to look for the fetal heartbeat.

-- Has no pulsations in the umbilical cord, and
+- Pulsations in the umbilical cord

 If one or more of these signs are not present, life-saving measures will be taken, such as neonatal resuscitation methods.
 If these measures are not successful, the situation may be diagnosed as a stillbirth.